patrickfrey/mewa/doc/faq.md

 <a name="nameMewa"/>

 ### What does this silly name _Mewa_ stand for?
 Name finding is difficult.
 I got stuck in Polish names of birds without non ASCII characters. _Mewa_ is the Polish name for seagull.
+I think the original idea was that seagulls are a sign of land nearby when you are lost in the sea.
+Compiler projects are usually a neverending thing (like the sea).
+With _Mewa_ you see land, meaning that you can at least prototype your compiler. :-)

 <a name="problemSolving"/>